ICJIA/icjia-accessibility-portal/content/faqs.md

 **Best practice:** Make internal documents accessible proactively.
 It's easier than retrofitting later, and you may have employees with disabilities who need access.

+### Does our agency's password-protected intranet site need to be WCAG 2.1 AA compliant?
+What about documents on the intranet?

+**Short answer:** Password-protected intranet sites that are **only accessible to agency employees** (not the public) are generally **exempt from the ADA Title II web rule**, but they may still need to be accessible under other laws and best practices.

+**ADA Title II exemption:**

+The ADA Title II web rule specifically covers content "provided or made available to the public."
+Password-protected intranet sites that are:

+- Only accessible to agency employees
+- Not accessible to the general public
+- Protected by authentication (login required)

+...are generally **exempt from ADA Title II WCAG 2.1 AA requirements**.

+**However, other legal requirements may still apply:**

+1. **IITAA (Illinois Information Technology Accessibility Act)** — Illinois state law requires that intranets and internal systems used by state employees be accessible.
+IITAA applies to:
+   - State agency intranets
+   - Internal web applications
+   - Internal systems used by employees
+   - Documents and content on internal systems

+2. **ADA Title I (Employment)** — Employers must provide reasonable accommodations for employees with disabilities.
+If an employee with a disability needs access to an intranet site or internal documents to perform their job, the employer may be required to make that content accessible as a reasonable accommodation.

+3. **Section 504** — Organizations receiving federal funding must ensure programs are accessible to employees with disabilities, which can include internal systems.

+**What this means for your intranet:**

+- **The intranet site itself** — Should be accessible under IITAA and as a reasonable accommodation under ADA Title I
+- **Documents on the intranet** — Should be accessible, especially if they're:
+  - Required for employees to do their jobs
+  - Used for training or professional development
+  - Shared with employees who may have disabilities
+  - Part of employee services (benefits, HR, etc.)

+**What about archived documents on the intranet?**

+**Archived documents (PDFs, Excel, Word, etc.) that are truly archived and not currently used:**

+- **Generally exempt** — If documents are archived (not actively used, historical records, replaced by newer versions), they may be exempt from accessibility requirements
+- **However**, you must still provide accessible alternatives **upon request** if an employee with a disability needs access to archived content
+- **Best practice:** Even archived documents should be made accessible if they're:
+  - Referenced or linked from active intranet pages
+  - Part of a document library that employees might search
+  - Needed for reference or historical context

+**After the compliance deadline (April 24, 2026), do all documents need to be accessible?**

+**For new documents created after the deadline:**

+- **Yes** — All new documents (PDFs, Excel, Word, PowerPoint, etc.) posted to the intranet after the deadline should be accessible
+- This includes documents created internally or received from external sources
+- Make accessibility part of your document creation workflow

+**For existing documents created before the deadline:**

+- **Prioritize by usage** — Focus on making accessible:
+  - Documents that are actively used by employees
+  - Documents required for job functions
+  - Frequently accessed documents
+  - Documents linked from main intranet pages
+- **Archived documents** — May remain as-is unless an employee requests access, at which point you must provide an accessible version

+**Key principle:** The requirement is to ensure employees with disabilities can access the information they need to do their jobs.
+If a document is truly archived and never accessed, it may not need immediate remediation.
+But if any employee needs it, you must provide an accessible version.

+**Best practices:**

+1. **Make the intranet accessible** — Even if technically exempt from ADA Title II, making your intranet WCAG 2.1 AA compliant:
+   - Ensures compliance with IITAA
+   - Supports employees with disabilities
+   - Prevents the need for retrofitting if content later becomes public-facing
+   - Improves usability for all employees

+2. **Prioritize critical content** — Focus on making accessible:
+   - Employee-facing services (benefits, HR systems, time tracking)
+   - Required training materials
+   - Frequently accessed documents
+   - Forms and applications employees must use
+   - New documents created after the compliance deadline

+3. **Create an accessibility workflow** — Establish processes to:
+   - Make all new documents accessible before posting to the intranet
+   - Remediate existing documents based on usage and priority
+   - Respond promptly to requests for accessible versions of archived documents

+4. **Test with employees** — If you have employees who use assistive technologies, involve them in testing your intranet

+5. **Document accessibility efforts** — Keep records of:
+   - Which documents are accessible vs. need remediation
+   - Accessibility features implemented
+   - Any accommodations provided
+   - Requests for accessible versions of archived documents

+**Resources:**

+- **IITAA Requirements:** <a href="https://doit.illinois.gov/initiatives/accessibility/iitaa.html" target="_blank" rel="noopener noreferrer">https://doit.illinois.gov/initiatives/accessibility/iitaa.html</a>
+- **ADA Title I (Employment):** <a href="https://www.ada.gov/topics/ada-employment/" target="_blank" rel="noopener noreferrer">https://www.ada.gov/topics/ada-employment/</a>
+- **ADA Title II Web Rule:** <a href="https://www.ada.gov/resources/2024-03-08-web-rule/" target="_blank" rel="noopener noreferrer">https://www.ada.gov/resources/2024-03-08-web-rule/</a>

+**The bottom line:** While password-protected intranet sites are generally exempt from ADA Title II public-facing requirements, they should still be made accessible to comply with IITAA, support employees with disabilities, and avoid the need for accommodations on a case-by-case basis. **All new documents posted after the compliance deadline should be accessible.** For existing documents, prioritize by usage and ensure you can provide accessible versions upon request.
+Make your intranet and internal documents accessible — it's the right thing to do and helps ensure all employees can access the tools they need to do their jobs.

 ### What content is covered by the ADA Title II rule?

 The rule covers all web content and mobile apps that state and local governments provide or make available to the public, including: